pycogram/smartcoin_mining_app/README.md

 - Profile
 - Settings and many more

-Application will be hosted on Render
+Application will be hosted on Render.

-The application structure is broken down into components and folder and sub-folders to avoid crashing while on production stage
+The application structure is broken down into components and folders and sub-folders with its different files to avoid crashing while on production stage.